A. P. Shah Institute of Technology

-A. P. Shah Institute of Technology is a private engineering college located in Kasarvadavali, in Thane, India.
+A. P. Shah Institute of Technology (APSIT) is a private engineering college located in Kasarvadavali, Thane.
 It was established in 2014 and is managed by the Parshvanath Charitable Trust.

 It is a Jain religious minority College (i.e., 51% of all seats are reserved for students from the Jain religious minority community) and is affiliated to the University of Mumbai (a public university, funded by the state government of Maharashtra).
 The college is approved by the Indian Government's All India Council for Technical Education (AICTE) and is recognized by the Directorate of Technical Education (DTE) of the state Government of Maharashtra.

-It offers a Bachelor of Engineering (B.E.) degree in Civil engineering, Computer engineering, Computer engineering in data science and AI, Ml respectively, Electronics, and telecommunication engineering, Information Technology, and Mechanical engineering.
+It offers a Bachelor of Engineering (B.E.) degree in Civil engineering, Computer engineering, Computer Science and Engineering (Artificial Intelligence and Machine Learning), Computer Science and Engineering (Data Science), Information Technology, and Mechanical engineering.
 All of these courses last for 4 years.

 Campus and location

 The five-story campus on Ghodbunder Road in Kasarvadavali Naka is owned by the Parshvanath Charitable Trust.
 Wi-Fi is available on campus and there is wide use of closed-circuit TV cameras for security.

 In addition to small shops and restaurants in the area, there is the Big Bazar Mall, McDonald's fast-food restaurant, and commercial buildings like that of G-Corp.
 The Sanjay Gandhi National Park (forest) is a short distance away and can be seen from the main road, as can portions of Vasai Creek.